campbell-joshua/WRA410Syllabus/README.md

 1. Make changes to the background color of a page and a div.

+    -I edited the background color of all pages and of the container div to a dark grey, which is similar to "night mode" on many applications.
+I also modified the footer color to fit better with the theme.
+    Another change that I made was to the schedule colors, they have been modified to be consistent with the rest of the site.
+Changes were also made to the student groups page.

 2. Use a new font.

+    -I changed the font to Georgia and changed the color to white so it would be easy to read on the dark background.

 3. Include two images.